blackberry/Cascades-Samples/socialinvocation/ReadMe.txt

 - Invoke Twitter to a user-specified profile page
 - Invoke Twitter to a user-specified search result page
 - Post a hardcoded URL
-- Post an image from the user’s camera path
+- Post an image from the user's camera path
 - Post an image that the user has selected

 LinkedIn